signatureai/signature-core-nodes/docs/nodes/lora.md

                 lora_list.extend([(lora_name_3, model_weight_3, clip_weight_3)]),  # type: ignore

             return (lora_list,)

     ```

 ## Dict2LoraStack

-A ComfyUI node that converts a list of LoRA dictionaries into a LORA_STACK format
+Converts a list of LoRA configuration dictionaries into a LORA_STACK format.

+Transforms a list of dictionaries containing LoRA configurations into the tuple format
+required for LORA_STACK operations.
+Can optionally extend an existing stack.

 ### Returns